 What Is the Purpose of Stimulants?

-The purpose of stimulants is to excite the nervous system and stimulate the brain.
-Doctors commonly prescribe them for attention-deficit/hyperactivity disorder (ADHD).
+Stimulants excite the nervous system and stimulate the brain.
+Doctors commonly prescribe them for attention deficit hyperactivity disorder.
 Worldwide, ADHD affects 7.2% of children aged 18 and under and around 3.4% of adults.
 People with ADHD often have difficulty focusing and may frequently lose things, fidget and act on negative impulses.
-However, scientists have yet to determine exactly why stimulant medications like Adderall help to control the symptoms of ADHD.
+However, scientists have yet to determine exactly why stimulant medications, such as Adderall, help control the symptoms of ADHD.

-Adderall and other stimulants are also sometimes taken by individuals with narcolepsy, a sleep disorder that affects 135,000 to 200,000 adults in the U.S. Narcolepsy causes excessive daytime sleepiness and sudden loss of muscle control.
+Adderall and other stimulants are also sometimes taken by individuals with narcolepsy, a sleep disorder that affects 25 to 50 of every 100,000 adults worldwide in the United States.
+Narcolepsy causes excessive daytime sleepiness and sudden loss of muscle control.
 By exciting the nervous system, stimulants can reduce these symptoms for some people.

 What Is Considered Long-Term Use of Adderall?